-The mission of The Los Angeles Film School is to inspire students with an inventive method of education that concentrates on preparation for career opportunities in the entertainment industry.
-We do this with a curriculum that integrates technical knowledge with artistic exploration and creativity, taught by a staff of industry professionals.
+The Los Angeles Film School's mission is to inspire students with an inventive method of education that concentrates on preparation for career opportunities in the entertainment and media industries.
+We do this through an immersive curriculum that integrates technical knowledge with artistic exploration and creativity in a hands-on learning environment, taught by industry-experienced professionals in the heart of Hollywood, the premier entertainment capital of the world.

-Our education is delivered through reflective teaching methods and hands-on learning in the heart of Hollywood, the world's entertainment capital.
-Our programs are designed to immerse aspiring talent in industry practices and current technologies, enabling them to discover their individual voices through collaboration and realize their career goals in the entertainment industry.
+Our programs are designed around current technology and industry practices, enabling aspiring talent to discover their individual voices through collaboration and realize their career goals in entertainment and media.